vojtechportes/SJS/README.md

 All events are stored on window object.
 They are accesible on window.eventCache.

+To trigger custom event use method customEvent.
+To listen custom event, use addEvent method.

 #### getEventCache

 Return all informations about element event from window object